What are Perfect Fit Blinds?

 You can see an example of a clip in the photograph on the right.
 This clip is then attached to the frame which holds the blinds.

-This system can then be installed on your windows, doors, or conservatories without the need to drill or any screws going into your window frame.
+This system can then be clipped onto your windows, doors, or conservatories without the need to drill or any screws going into your window frame.

-Looks great in any position, half open, 3/4 open, etc.
+- They look great in any position, half open, 3/4 open, etc

 Best For: Design and Styles